Chart Color Schemes

 Strathfield - East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 43 projects that could affect the region.
-Notable projects include Strathfield Council Parks Upgrades under the Western Sydney Infrastructure Grants Program, the Strathfield Town Centre Masterplan, Sydney Metro West - North Strathfield Station, and Billbergia Concord West Master-Planned Community.
-The following list details those most likely to be relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 43 projects expected to affect the region.
+Notable initiatives include Strathfield Council Parks Upgrades through the Western Sydney Infrastructure Grants Program, the Strathfield Town Centre Masterplan, North Strathfield Metro Station, and Billbergia Concord West Master-Planned Community.
+The following list outlines those most relevant.

 Professional plan users can use the search below to filter and access additional projects.